CaDatPitt/documentation/README.md

 * introduction
   * principles and objectives of this work
+    * why enrichment layers?
+What can be done with them?
   * requirements / what you need
   * for more about the project...